benmaier/DynGillEpi/README.md

 # DynGillEpi

-Python wrapper for the Gillespie contagion functions written by Vestergaard and Génois.
+Python wrapper for the Gillespie contagion functions developed and written by CL Vestergaard and M Génois in [http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004579](Temporal Gillespie Algorithm: Fast Simulation of Contagion Processes on Time-Varying Networks)
+Check out the original source code at https://github.com/CLVestergaard/TemporalGillespieAlgorithm.

+Note that I changed the source code in the way that all random number generators are now taken from the C++ standard library.

 ## Install

 ### Python

-    $ sudo pip install ./cFlockwork
+    $ sudo pip install ./DynGillEpi

 ## Examples